mayasissel/CarbsAndRatings/README.md

 Test Statistic: The absolute difference of mean bwteeen rating of high carb recipes and not high carb recipes

-Significance Level: 0.05
+Significance Level: 0.5
+<iframe
+  src="assets/hypothesis.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

-The observed difference of means for 'rating' and 'carb_heavy' we got is roughly -0.0067145, indicated by the red line on the graph.
+The observed difference of means for `rating` and `carb_heavy` we got is roughly -0.0067145, indicated by the red line on the graph.
 Because the p_value we found (0.903) is more than 0.05, we fail reject the null hypothesis.
 Concluding that people rate recipes equally.

 ## Framing a Prediction Problem